Lexus UX 300e review

-There are three trim levels – the entry-level UX, mid-range Premium Plus and top-spec Takumi Edition.
+There are three trim levels available on the outgoing model – the entry-level UX, mid-range Premium Plus and top-spec Takumi Edition.
 Standard kit on even the basic car is good, with each trim level (technically these are option packs) adding more safety kit and luxury to what's already a very secure and refined-feeling car.

 On the road, the UX impresses.
 The car's power feels just right for its size, with punchy acceleration in any situation.
 The steering is direct and well weighted, but not especially communicative, while body control is very good indeed.
 This is a comfortable and very quiet car to spend time in – apart from the road noise from our example's larger 18-inch alloys, refinement inside is excellent.

 The UX is a great first all-electric effort from Lexus – its powertrain is punchy and well engineered, and complements the UX's inherent refinement, comfort and build quality nicely, helping make the car even more relaxing to drive.
 A near-200-mile range should be enough for most intended users, and there's just enough space for the car to be useful for smaller families – just don't expect to carry taller adults or too much luggage.
 For a more in-depth look at the Lexus UX 300e, read on for the rest of our detailed review...